DevDuoCO/.github/profile/README.md

 ## Let's Collaborate 🤝

 Got a project in mind?
-[Get in touch](mailto:gaargirov@edu.hse.ru) with us and let's build something amazing together!
+View our [website](devduo.ru) and get a quote, or just [mail](mailto:gaargirov@edu.hse.ru) us and let's build something amazing together!

 ---